-Find useful facts and learn more about the England Coast Path below.
+Find useful facts and learn more about the King Charles III England Coast Path below.
 Select the blue tabs below for more details.

 At the moment you can only walk some sections.
 The open sections are shown on the interactive map.
 As new sections open they will be added to the website maps.
 You can also see open sections and find out about progress on other sections on the gov.uk website.

-In the North East, the following sections are open to the public (as of September 2019):
+In the North East, the following sections are open to the public:

-The England Coast will be the longest coastal walking route in the world when it is complete.
+The King Charles III England Coast will be the longest coastal walking route in the world when it is complete.

 But, although the land is shaded pink, you don’t have the right to walk everywhere – the Coastal Margin includes land:

-In some places the existing National Trail, or part of it, will become part of the England Coast Path as well, for example the South West Coast Path, Norfolk Coast Path and the coastal part of the Cleveland Way.
-In this case you will see signs on the ground for the existing Trail, but also some ‘part of the England Coast Path’ signs.
+In some places the existing National Trail, or part of it, will become part of the King Charles III England Coast Path as well, for example the South West Coast Path, Norfolk Coast Path and the coastal part of the Cleveland Way.
+In this case you will see signs on the ground for the existing Trail, but also some ‘part of the King Charles III England Coast Path’ signs.

-There are benefits to the existing National Trails becoming part of the England Coast Path as it makes it much quicker for the Trail managers to resolve any problems due to erosion.
+There are benefits to the existing National Trails becoming part of the King Charles III England Coast Path as it makes it much quicker for the Trail managers to resolve any problems due to erosion.
 It also means that you are able to walk in the Coastal Margin.

-You might find in some places the line of the existing National Trail is different to the line of the England Coast Path – in that case you can choose which one to take.
+You might find in some places the line of the existing National Trail is different to the line of the King Charles III England Coast Path – in that case you can choose which one to take.

-Visit our News Page for the latest interesting and exciting news on the England Coast Path
+Visit our News Page for the latest interesting and exciting news on the King Charles III England Coast Path.

 Discover something new to explore every step of the way, from natural icons and historic attractions to coastal towns and villages…